-Estimators: The Trout Production Survey is a complete enumeration of all known trout operations in the selected states.
+Estimators: The Trout Production Survey is a complete enumeration of all known trout operations in the selected States.
 Trout operations are selected from the list of all agricultural operations, and new operations are added into the sample when discovered.
 No coverage adjustment is made.

 Response to the Trout Production Survey is voluntary.
-Some producers refuse to participate in the survey.
-Others cannot be located during the data collection period and some submit incomplete reports.
-These nonrespondents must be accounted for if accurate estimates of trout are to be made.
+Producers refuse to participate in the survey, may not be located during the data collection period or may submit incomplete reports.
+The nonrespondents must be accounted for if accurate estimates of trout are to be made.
 For the Trout Production Survey, nonrespondents are accounted for by adjusting the weights of the respondents.
-Since the entire population is sampled for the Trout Production Survey, all operations have a sample weight of one.
+Since the Trout Production Survey is a census, all operations have a sample weight of one.
 The adjustment occurs by stratum as the bounded strata represent homogeneous groupings of similar sized farms.
 The largest stratum is unbounded and is made up of large and, often unique, farms.
-Nonrespondents in this stratum must be manually imputed by Estimation Center statisticians and their weights are not adjusted.
-The adjustment is performed by individual item on the questionnaire (total water area, inventory, sales) so adjustments for item nonresponse (partial reports) and unit nonresponse (refusals and inaccessibles) are done in a single calculation.
+Nonrespondents in this stratum must be manually imputed by RFO statisticians and their weights are not adjusted.